 How will you and your direct selling company act and react in response to these challenges?
 Will you just stand there, or instead will you do something?

 Here is something else you can do that won’t take a lot of your time or money….

-Attend our 18th Direct Selling Edge Conference on October 2-3, 2017.
+Attend the next Direct Selling Edge Conference.
+This is the two-day school for owners and employees of network marketing, party plan, and social selling companies.
 Learn what you don’t know.
 When you invest in knowledge, your investment pays the biggest returns.